About Australia Ninja Games (ANG)

 Obstacle Australia and UNAA are under the guidance of the International governing body, World Obstacle.

-Each State has a Representative responsible for organising and promoting the sport in their state.
+ANG is governed by a committee comprising of a representative from each ninja state, responsible for organising and promoting the sport in their state, and chaired by the Obstacle Australia Ninja VP.
 State Representatives are listed below:

 New South Wales – Cruze Morley